 09 of 10

-Boerewors is a high-quality sausage often spiraled into a circular shape, as it is presented.
+Boerewors is a high-quality sausage often spiraled and presented in a circular shape.
 It is made using a high content of meat and can be made of beef, pork, or game meat.
 It is a must have at a braai.

 10 of 10